Botanical Name: Brassica oleracea var. italica

 Thinning: When 2" tall, thin to 1 every 24"

-Harvesting: When the main head is 4"-6" in diameter, and florets are enlarged but are still closed, harvest the head.
+Harvesting: Harvest when florets are enlarged but still closed.
 This will encourage large numbers of side florets.